conor-99/HackTrinity19Writeups/README.md

 #### Solution:

-The last of the "zero-effort" problems, kind of.
+The last of the *"zero-effort"* problems.

 ###  Denovo 1